Tuesday, February 28, 2012

 Wow, I just got goosebumps as I typed those words, replaying the song in my head!
 With an amazingly effective piano accompaniment to underscore the action, the song divides the drama among four vocal parts -- the Elf King, the child, the father, and the 'narrator' -- plus the galloping horse, whose hoofbeats are heard in the piano throughout the song.
 When I first heard the song I was just a kid and had no idea what it was about, but I fell in love with it anyway.
 I found the German lyrics somewhere, together with a translation, painstakingly worked out the pronunciation (interestingly, even though this happened when I was just ten or so, long before my move to the West and acquirement of English, somehow I had learned to read German phonetically -- go figure) and read them aloud over and over until I had memorized them.
 Talk about being obsessive-compulsive -- but I guess when your brain is still young and springy and absorbent you can do things like that.

 The thing about trying to sing this song is, though, that the different vocal parts are sung at different pitches; the narrator occupies the neutral, easy-to-sing middle register (except at the very end).
 The victimized child and the Elf King are at the higher reaches of the range, and the father, calm and dignified, is lower-pitched than the others.
-Although I like to sing my vocal range is not so great and when attempting 'Der Erlkönig' I have to take care not to start too low, just so I can reach the lowest notes later.
+Although I like to sing, my vocal range is not so wide and when attempting 'Der Erlkönig' I have to take care not to start too low, just so I can reach the lowest notes later.

 It so happens I've been fighting a cold these last several days, and my voice is jammed way down in the basement.
 Earlier while listening to Bryn Terfel's recording of 'Erlkönig', I started to sing along, and even though Terfel is a bass-baritone, I found I could sing the low notes just fine, thanks to the cold^^